 Nine items of recent pandemic news you may have missed: Rapid testing, mixing and matching vaccines, booster shots, the genetics predicting severe Covid-19, another blow to J&J, some mechanisms behind neurological damage, and more.
 Plus a frippery.
 1. Pfizer wants … Continue reading →

 Items of recent pandemic news you may have missed: The animals sold in Wuhan’s wet markets; animal reservoirs for SARS-CoV-2; and animal vaccinations.
 Plus the usual frippery, this one animal-themed as well.
 A vaccine for zoo animals We have discussed … Continue reading →

 This blog is a weekly current awareness service for the pandemic, with occasional feature articles.
-It began as a group blog chronicling our new lives in the Twin Cities in the time of coronavirus social distancing, quarantine, working from home, and distance learning.
+It began as a group blog chronicling lives in the Twin Cities in the time of coronavirus social distancing, quarantine, working from home, and distance learning.
 For nine months the blog posted pandemic awareness content twice weekly, on Tuesdays and Fridays.